-Incest AWARE is a comprehensive resource for those seeking information, resources, and support.
-A website devoted exclusively to the topic of incest shines a light on the most hidden form of sexual abuse.
+The Incest AWARE website is a comprehensive resource for those seeking information, resources, and support.
+A resource like this that is devoted exclusively to the topic of incest shines a light on the most hidden form of sexual abuse.
 It is a reminder to survivors that they are not alone, and inspires advocates to more vigorously push for societal change.

 The vision of this site is a community in which children are safe at home, free from the lasting trauma that incest and other forms of family abuse cause.
 For those who have experienced incest, Incest AWARE envisions a world that validates survivor experience, expects accountability from offenders, and supports families healing from trauma.

-And finally, a note about those who helped with this project.
-My goal was to give visibility to incest survivors who have stories and inspiration to share with others.
-I hoped that site visitors would understand that they and their loved ones are not the only survivors out there - that they are not alone.
+And finally, a note about those who helped design this space.
+The goal of the website creator, Suzanne Isaza, was to give visibility to incest survivors who have stories and inspiration to share with others.
+There were over a dozen experts, survivors, and advocates who served as advisors, reviewed content, and dug up resources and research.
 The survivor photos and quotes sprinkled throughout the site are meant to convey that there are many of us surviving and thriving, and that together, we are strong.
-Additionally, there were over a dozen experts, survivors, and advocates who served as advisors, reviewed content, and dug up resources and research.
-Most of them are listed on our Site Contributors page.
-I am indebted to them for their help and inspiration.
+Most of them are listed on our Site Contributors page, and we are indebted to them for their help and inspiration.